amoghmadireddi/amoghmadireddi/README.md

 ### Hi!
 I'm Amogh Madireddi👋

-Junior at the University of 〽️ichigan (Go Blue!) studying Computer Science and Mathematics.
+Senior at the University of 〽️ichigan (Go Blue!) studying Computer Science and Mathematics.
 Visit [website_url] to view my portfolio of apps, projects, courses, technical blogs, and more!

 - 🔭 I’m currently working on ML stock price predictor
 - 🌱 I’m currently learning how to use GPT APIs to find creative solutions to problems